ahmadesh/CarND-Vehicle-Detection/writeup_template.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

 The code for this step is contained in the cells 4,5 of the IPython notebook.
 I created a function for getting the images and output the HOG feature image.
 I explored different color spaces and different `skimage.hog()` parameters and I ended up by using (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
-Here is an example using the `YUV` color space and HOG parameters of `orientations=11`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using the gray color space input and HOG parameters of `orientations=11`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 <img src="./output_images/HOG_example.png" width="600" alt="Combined Image" />

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and chose the HOG parameters that provided the maximum prediction accuracy on the test-set.
+I tried various combinations of parameters and chose the HOG parameters that provided the maximum prediction accuracy on the test-set after training.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).